8573/irc-bot.rs/README.md

 This project is hosted both [on GitHub] and [on GitLab]; the repositories are synchronized automatically.

+If you use, or are interested in using, this library, you may post in one of the support tickets that have been opened [on GitHub][users-ticket-GH] and [on GitLab][users-ticket-GL] in which for people to note their interest in this library so that this library's maintainers can survey them as to, notify them of, and/or help them adjust to changes in the API of this library, and perhaps provide other support.

 [CI-GitLab]: <https://gitlab.com/c74d/irc-bot.rs/pipelines>
 [CI-Travis]: <https://travis-ci.org/8573/irc-bot.rs>
 [Internet Relay Chat (IRC) bots]: <https://en.wikipedia.org/wiki/IRC_bot>